lero4kaa/Twitter_users_project/README.md

 locations of all user`s friends are marked.

 # Usage
-After you download a repoository and install all libraries, that are needed (folium, flask, geocoder).
-Make next steps.
+After you download a repoository and install all libraries, that are needed (folium, flask, geocoder), input your API-key in module hidden.py.
+Then make next steps.
 ```python
 set FLASK_APP = app.py
 flask run